Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 ![Basic data](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/BasicData/BasicData.png "[Basic data]")

-The *Basic data* sub-tab contains the main product details, such as product SKU and name.
+The *Basic data* tab contains the main product details, such as product SKU and name.
 These details are imported from the old *Product management* module, are locked and cannot be modified here.
 Only the relevant functions for this version of the *Warehousing* module are described below.

 - *Warehouse logistics active for this product*
     Click the drop-down list and select **Yes** if you want to activate the warehouse logistics for this product.
 Otherwise, you cannot post stock for this product.
-Once the warehouse logistics is active for a product, the *Warehouse/suppliers* sub-tab is displayed.
+Once the warehouse logistics is active for a product, the *Warehouse/suppliers* tab is displayed.

-    > [Info] When selecting the *Warehouse/supplier* sub-tab, the *Warehouse management* sub-tab is displayed by default.
+    > [Info] When selecting the *Warehouse/supplier* tab, the *Warehouse management* sub-tab is displayed by default.
 The *Warehouse management* sub-tab contains three sub-tabs.
 In this documentation, only the *Warehouse management* and *Stock history* sub-tabs are described.
 For detailed information, see [Warehouse management](#warehouse-management) and [Stock history](#stock-history).

 ## Warehouse management

-*Warehousing > Quick posting > Tab QUICK POSTING > Double-click a product > Sub-tab Warehouse management > Sub-tab Warehouse management*
+*Warehousing > Quick posting > Tab QUICK POSTING > Double-click a product > Tab Warehouse/suppliers > Sub-tab Warehouse management*
-*Warehousing > Quick posting > Tab QUICK POSTING > Right-click a product > Menu entry Open > Sub-tab Warehouse management > Sub-tab Warehouse management*
+*Warehousing > Quick posting > Tab QUICK POSTING > Right-click a product > Menu entry Open > Tab Warehouse/suppliers > Sub-tab Warehouse management*

 ![Warehouse management](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/WarehouseSuppliers/WarehouseManagement/WarehouseManagement.png "[Warehouse management]")